eficode-academy/kubernetes-katas/01-pods-deployments-services-namespaces.md

 nginx-431080787-9r0lx        1/1       Running   0          40s
 ```

-## Deleting a pod, the kubernetes promise of resilience:
+## Deleting a pod, the Kubernetes promise of resilience:

 Before we move forward, lets see if we can delete a pod, and if it comes to life automatically:
 ```